 A good energy price comparison service can take a lot of the legwork out of finding the best gas and electricity deals.
 This is because all tariffs and deals should all be listed in one place.
 And when a new one comes along it should be added right away, and when an old one expires it should be taken down.

-And in case you didn’t know, bonkers.ie was the first and is still the only gas and electricity comparison service to be accredited by the Commission for Energy Regulation as an impartial, accurate and independent supplier of energy price comparisons!
+And in case you didn’t know, bonkers.ie was the first gas and electricity comparison service to be accredited by the Commission for Regulation of Utilities (CRU) as an impartial, accurate and independent supplier of energy price comparisons!